-This document is for .NET developers using the dotnet CLI (with or without VS Code) who would like to get started building Photino projects in .NET or Blazor and for those who would like to contribute to the Visual Studio Project Templates created from the Samples.
+This document is for .NET developers using the dotnet CLI (with or without VS Code) who would like to get started building Photino projects in .NET and for those who would like to contribute to the Visual Studio Project Templates created from the Samples.

 The VS Code Templates project installs project templates for creating the Photino.NET and Photino.Blazor sample projects from the dotnet CLI (with or without VS Code).

 Photino project templates create bare-bones sample applications for various Photino project flavors such as .NET (plain HTML), Angular, React, Vue, etc. Installing the project templates for Visual Studio 2019, the dotnet CLI and/or VS Code is the easiest way to get up and running creating Photino apps for .NET 5 (or later).

 The Visual Studio solution source code can be found in the GitHub repository and you can download a .zip file containing the samples there.

 If you just want to use the project templates (not become a contributor), we recommend installing the project templates by using the dotnet CLI to install the templates NuGet package: